Healthy-byte/Automation/README.md

 # Automation
 The project is ment to run on a Raspberry Pi in a Cronjob for automatic network scans.
 The project is using the Telegram application for exfiltration of data.
-Follow below steps for correct setup (works on all linux destro's).
+Follow below steps for correct setup (works on all linux distro's).

 ### INSTALL APT-GET PACKAGES ###